Business Development vs Marketing: Which is right for you?

 Well-rounded skill set

-By learning business development and marketing communication skills, you will possess the skills to excel in your chosen path and work capably with the other area, too.
+By learning business development and marketing skills, you will possess the ability to excel in your chosen path and work capably in another area, too.
 For example, you may choose to secure a role in business development upon graduation, but using the marketing knowledge gained during your Diploma of Marketing and Communication (BSB50620) qualification, you’ll be able to deliver high-quality briefs to the marketing team, resulting in a higher quality outcome.

 Future-proofed career